 2. “In our democracy.”

-This phrase is downright ridiculous and dangerous.
+This phrase is either misleading, incomplete, or both.
 I’m going put this in all caps, italicized, and with exclamation points for emphasis…and because I actually really want to shout it as loudly as possible:

 WE’RE NOT A DEMOCRACY!!!

 Words and their definitions matter.
-Each time I hear a pundit, or a politician, or a religious leader say or write, “in our democracy,” I feel gut-punched and manipulated.
-We’re a constitutional federal republic, and I believe saying it that way (or in a similar way) is important.
+Each time I hear someone who should know better say or write, “in our democracy,” I feel gut-punched and manipulated.
+Even though there are democratic elements to our system, we’re a constitutional federal republic, and I believe saying it that way is important.

 3. “The two-party system.”

 We don’t have a two-party system.
 We have a many-party system and a no-party system, and your state’s system may not be like my state’s system.